Wondering what to do if your toddler won’t eat vegetables?

 Before prepping any supper, we make sure we have the vegetables ready.

-Then, like clockwork, our little man will come toddling into the kitchen trying to open every cabinet door and look for a treat.
+Then, like clockwork, our little man will come toddling into the kitchen trying to open every cabinet door (that’s child locked thankfully) and look for a treat.

 This is where the magic happens – offer a vegetable instead.
 (We always ask for the “please” sign before handing it over!).